G-9Y6K477HQZ

 Naval Academy Summer Seminar:

-• As with AFASS, the NASS essay limit is counted in "characters."
+• The NASS essay limit is counted in "characters."
 Plus, at 1000 characters, it is quite short, translating into about 200 or less words.
 It is little space to include lots of details!

 • To address 'why' (the first prompt), you may want to include 'seeing' the Academy, 'meeting' staff and faculty, and 'learning' more about a midshipman's lifestyle.
 You could mention your motivations to be a Naval officer and the career you seek.
 In short, what inspires you?